SATABHISHA/LaravelProjectVistora/FMS_CATEGORY_API_REFERENCE.md

 2. Attempt duplicate create (should 409).
 3. Update fullName only (should succeed).
 4. Update fileCategory to existing one (should 409).
-5. Delete a category and ensure summary excludes its fileCategory if no documents exist.
+5. Delete a category and verify:
+   - Category removed from fms_categories
+   - Associated documents removed from fms_employee_documents
+   - Response shows count of deleted documents
+   - Summary API no longer shows the deleted category
 6. Run summary with/without empCode and fileCategory filters.
+7. Test delete with category that has multiple documents (verify all deleted).
+8. Test delete with category that has no documents (verify documents_deleted: 0).

 ---
 ## Migration Reference